Trepan-Debuggers/python3-trepan/trepan/processor/command/help/arange.rst

 ::

-  *5                 # start from bytecode offset 5 of current file *5 ,                 # Same as above.
+  *5                   # start from bytecode offset 5 of the current file *5 ,                 # Same as above.
   foo.py:*5            # start from bytecode offset 5 of file foo.py